chuigda/chttpd/README.md

 ## ⚠️⚠️⚠️ KNOWN ISSUES ⚠️⚠️⚠️
  - Minor memory leak from `getdelim` function
+ - `SIGPIPE`s are simply ignored.
+No proof on negative effects by this time, though.

 ## 🔨 Build
 This project supoorts POSIX platform in theory.
 Tested on the following platforms: